LArbys/ubdl/Tutorials/kpsreco_examples/README.md

 Here, you'll have to extend the script to loop over the individual tracks in each vertex.

 The tracks are in the `track_v` vector.
-The tracks are instances of the `larlite::track' class.
+The tracks are instances of the `larlite::track` class.
 You can reference the class header for the `larlite::track` class [here](https://github.com/NuTufts/larlite/blob/nutufts/larlite/DataFormat/track.h).

 ## Plot the distance of the track endpoint to the detector boundary